RSJ Installation Cost

 It has to be sitting on a strong concrete block to distribute the weight uniformly.
 Any quote to install an RSJ should include calculations done by a structural engineer.

 The cost of installing an RSJ will vary greatly depending on the size of the beam, your particular property, whether utilities need to be relocated, and where you are based in the UK.
-This includes the cost of hiring a structural engineer, plastering, skip hire, the cost for building control approval, materials, and labour for the installation.
+You'll need to budget for the cost of hiring a structural engineer, plastering, skip hire, the cost for building control approval, materials, and labour for the installation.

-How much would it cost to install an RSJ to an external load-bearing wall between a dining room and an extension in order to open the dining room into the kitchen?
+How much would it cost to install an RSJ to an external load-bearing wall between a dining room and an extension?

 Before getting a quote for an RSJ installation, you need to remember that part of installing an RSJ is the expert calculations required from a structural engineer.
 Plus, you then need a skilled builder to carry out the work properly to the engineer’s calculations.